EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 OG employs bidirectional bump pointer allocation and incremental compaction to manage fragmentation and optimize memory layout.
 Reference counting in OG is performed lazily, batching updates to reduce overhead and improve performance for stable objects.
 Cycle collection is handled exclusively in OG, using incremental mark-and-sweep algorithms to detect and reclaim unreachable reference cycles.

 Access to OG is synchronized via region locks and write barriers, ensuring thread safety during concurrent operations.
-The architecture of OG supports efficient memory management for large-scale, multi-threaded applications, balancing throughput and pause times while maintaining data integrity across the program’s lifetime.
+The architecture of OG supports efficient memory management for large-scale, multi-threaded applications, balancing throughput and pause times while maintaining data integrity across the program's lifetime.

 ###### Remembered Set (RS)